 The second stop on our adventure was La Antigua, a gorgeous and well preserve d colonial town that was once the capital of the Spanish colonies in the Americas.
 Here, our students moved in with local host families, and attended Spanish language lessons at La Union.
 This school was fantastic- they were friendly and welcoming, while also providing extremely challenging Spanish instruction.
 Our students received four hours per day of private (one-on-one) instruction, and their Spanish skills improved remarkably as a result.
 During our stay in Antigua, we also worked at a rural community school, El Jardin de Amor.
-This school was established to serve children in an impoverished area who would not otherwise receive an education.
-We worked with the students in their classrooms and on a field trip, and also helped to improve the grounds by painting the walls and adding in bright, colorful murals.
-Working in this setting was a humbling and eye-opening experience for our group.
-While in Antigua, we also took a field trip to the Paca ya volcano, and hiked (or went on horseback) to the top to see the lava.
-At the top, above cloud level, we watched red lava rocks tumble down toward us, and ate marshmallows roasted from the heat.
+This school was established to serve children in

 Our trip concluded with a trip to Tikal, in the northern and rural part of Guatemala.
 We stayed within the national park boundaries, deep in the jungle, and visited three different Mayan archeological sites (Tikal, Yaxa-Topoxte, and Ceibal).
-We climbed to the top of over 200-foot high temples, hiked through steamy jungles, took an authentic "jungle cruise", and toured the forest canopy via zipline.
-We had some amazing animal sightings while in the region, including spider monkeys, howler monkeys, toucans, a jaguar, and a tarantuala that was truly zoo-worthy.
-This was an amazing experience for our group, and the best way to fully comprehend the amazing Mayan history, culture, and accomplishments.
+We climbed to the top of over 200-foot high temples, hiked through steamy jungles, took an authentic "jungle cruise", and toured the

 In all, this was a successful trip that we hope is the first of many.
 Our students had a wonderful time, and were exposed to so many unique, meaningful, and life-changing experiences.
 Additionally, as instructors we were incredibly proud of their maturity, responsibility, bravery, and willingness to leap outside their comfort zones in order to savor the best of this opportunity.